Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 _Which of the below is true about root accounts on AWS?_
 (Choose 2)

-- The root user should not be used for day-to-day activities.
+- **The root user should not be used for day-to-day activities**.
-- The root user has full access to everything in the AWS account.
+- **The root user has full access to everything in the AWS account**.

 Question 24